JosephChang1/Coding-Challenge-F21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

+## Explanation
+I was inexperienced with sentiment analysis, so I used google to search for helpful informations.
+Among different libraries, I found blobtext and nltk to be the easiest ones to use, and I choose to use nltk and build-in VADER function for my code.
+I first tokenize the text into sentences then analyze the polarity score of each sentence.
+I sum those scores and simply average them to get the final score.